KellenPretorius/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists - Lists the contents of the current, parent and /boot directories 12-file_type - Displays the file type of 'iamafile' 13-symbolic_link - creates a symbolic link for the file bin/ls named __ls__
+11-lists - Lists the contents of the current, parent and /boot directories 12-file_type - Displays the file type of 'iamafile' 13-symbolic_link - creates a symbolic link for the file bin/ls named __ls__ 14-copy_html - Copies only .html files from current directory to parent directory while ignoring already ixisting files in the parent